2026 Symposium on Child and Youth Trauma

 Grant sponsored by BMS to support training, practice, or leadership-focussed development in all areas of psychology.
 Examples of activities that would qualify for this grant include: course/workshop (in-person or virtual) through an existing Leadership Institute or recognized program, attending a conference with a specific focus on leadership development, and course/workshop (in-person or virtual) on leadership development.

-• Supervisor must be a member of the CPA or a provincial/territorial association*
+• Must either be a member/affiliate of the CPA or a member of a Provincial/Territorial (P/T) psychological association.

 To read about how the leadership grant applications are evaluated, rules governing the release of funds, what constitutes eligible and not eligible expenses, and the responsibilities of grant holders, please click here.